top of page

 KS1 Session Outline

-Our specially developed session for KS1 focuses around the Moon and space exploration to cover many aspectsents of the National Curriculum, particularly significant individuals (Neil Armstrong) but also additional aspects of both science and history.
+Our specially developed session for KS1 focuses around the Moon and space exploration to cover many aspects of the National Curriculum, particularly significant individuals (Neil Armstrong) but also additional elements of both science and history.

 Spaceflight and the Space Race

-Explores the fascinating history of space travel, using a 'living' timeline to introduce the Space Race to the Moon, as well as the Apollo landings.
+Usually this is the session with which we start the day, exploring the fascinating history of space travel, using a 'living' timeline to introduce the Space Race to the Moon, and explaining Neil Armstrong's journey and the reasons for it.

 This is designed to meet aspects of the National Curriculum for History: